ivyleavedtoadflax/GOVUK_stats_counter/README.md

 # GOVUK_stats_counter

-A little docker container to count the number of statistics published on GOV.UK
+A little docker container to count the number of statistics published on GOV.UK.